backspaces/agentscript/config/cleantheme/tutorials/5 - View.md

 model.setup()
 ```

-Save and restart .. you'll see the patches yellow arrives faster due to more turtles dropping pheromones.
+Save and restart .. you'll see the patches yellow arrives faster due to more turtles dropping pheromone.

 Similarly change rotateAngle to zero and the wiggle goes away.